Know Your Rights

-"Know Your Rights" is a song by the Clash.
-It was released in 1982 as the first single from the album Combat Rock, three weeks prior to the release of the album.
+"Know Your Rights" is a song by the English rock band the Clash, released on 23 April 1982 as the first single from their fifth studio album, Combat Rock, three weeks prior to the release of the album.

 The song begins with the words "This is a public service announcement... with guitar!"
 The structure of the song revolves around the rights held by the poor and disenfranchised, in which the speaker of the song, presumably a villainous civil servant (whose identity is assumed in the song by vocalist Joe Strummer), names the three actual rights.
 At the end, the notion that more rights should be granted is rebuffed by the speaker.